Skip to main content

 Mission Statement

-The Thompson Learning Community is made up of William H. Thompson Scholars who are diverse in experience, identities, abilities, and thoughts.
+The Thompson Learning Community is made up of William H. Thompson Scholars who have different experiences, identities, abilities, and thoughts.
 The staff is committed to promoting an environment open to helping students understand themselves and others.
 We strive to understand the uniqueness of all students in the community.
-We encourage all who are a part of the community to embrace diversity and maintain an environment that is inclusive for all.
+We encourage all who are a part of the community to embrace difference and maintain an environment that is open and safe for all.

 Learning Outcomes